moroen/IKEA-Tradfri-plugin/README.md

 $ python3 plugin.py api coapcmd
 ```

-For systems without a working git and/or go compiler, please refer to the repository for coapcmd (https://github.com/moroen/coapcmd) for alternative install options.
+For systems without a working git and/or go compiler, please refer to the repository for coapcmd (https://github.com/moroen/coapcmd) for alternative install options and prebuilt binaries for common systems.

 #### Switching between transports:
 ```shell